 Pure vs Hybrid Cloud Models: Questions Answered For Data Analysts

-The cloud has made many tech professionals’ jobs much easier, such as data analysts.
+The cloud has made many tech professionals’ jobs much easier, from data analyst to data scientists.
 Having an easily accessible repository for big chunks of information, provides the necessary support for these professionals.
 This allows them to keep up with an increasingly fast-paced and mobile world.

 In recent years, two different types of cloud models have emerged, with pure vs hybrid cloud models available.
 Each cloud model has its own set of benefits for data analysts.
 We’ll be looking deeper into the two types to determine what advantages each model has for data analysts.